Category

 Remove the urad dal batter to a large bowl and set aside.

-Add the salt and baking soda and mix well.
-Use your hands to mix the batter.
-I mix for about 1 minute to really incorporate the salt and baking soda into the batter.
+Use your hands to mix the batter together.
 Something about using your hands that makes the batter ferment.

 If your batter does not float and you've followed the steps above, cover and place back in the oven with the light on for a bit longer - it could take another 2 hours.